-- 141. LONGITUDINAL STUDY A study designed to follow subjects forward through time. - 142.
-MASKED STUDY DESIGNS Study designs comparing two or more interventions in which either the investigators, the subjects, or some combination thereof do not know the treatment group assignments of individual subjects.
-Sometimes called "blind" study designs.
-(See also: Double-Blink or Double-Masked Design; Single-Blind or Single-Masked Design.) - 143.
-MATURE MINOR Someone who has not reached adulthood (as defined by state law) but who may be treated as an adult for certain purposes (e.g., consenting to medical care).
-Note that a mature minor is not necessarily an emancipated minor.
-(See also: Emancipated Minor.) - 144.
-MEDICAL DEVICE An instrument, apparatus, implement, machine, contrivance, implant, in vitro reagent, or other similar or related article, including a component part, or accessory which is: - a) recognized in the official National Formulary, or the United States Pharmacopoeia, or any supplement to them, - b) intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease, in man or other animals, or - c) intended to affect the structure or any function of the body of man or other animals, and which does not achieve any of its primary intended purposes through chemical action within or on the body of man or other animals and which is not dependent upon being metabolized for the achievement of any of its primary intended purposes. - 145.
-MEDICAL DEVICE AMENDMENTS (MDA) Amendments to the Federal Food, Drug and Cosmetic Act passed in 1976 to regulate the distribution of medical devices and diagnostic products. - 146.
-MEDICAL DEVICE CLASS See CLASS I, II, III DEVICES - 147.
-MENTALLY DISABLED See: Cognitively Impaired. - 148.
-METABOLISM (OF A DRUG) The manner in which a drug is acted upon (taken up, converted to other substances, and excreted) by various organs of the body. - 149.
+- a) A diagnostic or therapeutic article that does not achieve any of its principal intended purpose through chemical action within or on the body.
+Such devices include diagnostic test kits, crutches, electrodes, pacemakers, arterial grafts, intraocular lenses, and orthopedic pins or other orthopedic equipment. - b) Any health care product that does not achieve its primary intended purposes by chemical action or by being metabolized.
+Medical devices include, among other things, surgical lasers, wheelchairs, sutures, pacemakers, vascular grafts, intraocular lenses, and orthopedic pins.
+Medical devices also include diagnostic aids such as reagents and test kits for in vitro diagnosis of disease and other medical conditions such as pregnancy (FDA Information Sheets, Medical Devices, 1998 Update). - 140.
+MEDICAL DEVICE AMENDMENTS (MDA) Amendments to the Federal Food, Drug and Cosmetic Act passed in 1976 to regulate the distribution of medical devices and diagnostic products. - 141.
+MEDICAL DEVICE CLASS See CLASS I, II, III DEVICES - 142.
+MENTALLY DISABLED See: Cognitively Impaired. - 143.
+METABOLISM (OF A DRUG) The manner in which a drug is acted upon (taken up, converted to other substances, and excreted) by various organs of the body. - 144.
 MINIMAL RISK A risk is minimal where the probability and magnitude of harm or discomfort anticipated in the proposed research are not greater, in and of themselves, than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.
 For example, the risk of drawing a small amount of blood from a healthy individual for research purposes is no greater than the risk of doing so as part of routine physical examination.
 [45 CFR 46.102(i)][21 CFR 56102(i)] The definition of minimal risk for research involving prisoners means the probability and magnitude of physical or psychological harm that is normally encountered in the daily lives, or in the routine medical, dental, or psychological examination of healthy persons.
 [See 45 CFR 46.303(d) and Guidebook Chapter 6, Section E, "Prisoners."]

-- MINOR MODIFICATIONS Modifications to a research protocol which have minimal risk to study participants such as wording changes and correction of typographical errors.
-In order for minor modifications to be reviewed using the expedited process, modifications involving new procedures must involve no more than minimal risk and fall into one of the expedited categories (1)-(7) detailed in HRPP Program Guide Section 2.5 Expedited Review of Research Policy and Procedures. - 151.
-MINORS see Children. - 152.
-MONITORING The collection and analysis of data as the project progresses to assure the appropriateness of the research, its design and subject protections. - 153.
-MUSC Medical University of South Carolina - 154.
-MUSC Facilities Facilities owned and operated by MUSC. - 155.
-MUSC Institutional Official Individual authorized to act for MUSC and, on its behalf, obligates MUSC to the Terms of the Federalwide Assurance with the Department of Health and Human Services and OHRP. - 156.
+- 145. MINOR MODIFICATIONS Modifications to a research protocol which have minimal risk to study participants such as wording changes and correction of typographical errors.
+In order for minor modifications to be reviewed using the expedited process, modifications involving new procedures must involve no more than minimal risk and fall into one of the expedited categories (1)-(7) detailed in HRPP Program Guide Section 2.5 Expedited Review of Research Policy and Procedures. - 146.
+MINORS see Children. - 147.
+MONITORING The collection and analysis of data as the project progresses to assure the appropriateness of the research, its design and subject protections. - 148.
+MUSC Medical University of South Carolina - 149.
+MUSC Facilities Facilities owned and operated by MUSC. - 150.
+MUSC Institutional Official Individual authorized to act for MUSC and, on its behalf, obligates MUSC to the Terms of the Federalwide Assurance with the Department of Health and Human Services and OHRP. - 151.
 NATIONAL COMMISSION National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research.
-An interdisciplinary advisory body, established by Congressional legislation in 1974, which was in existence until 1978, and which issued a series of reports and recommendations on ethical issues in research and medicine, many of which are now embodied in federal regulations. - 157.
-NDA See: New Drug Application. - 158.
-NEONATE A newborn baby less than 30 days old. - 159.
+An interdisciplinary advisory body, established by Congressional legislation in 1974, which was in existence until 1978, and which issued a series of reports and recommendations on ethical issues in research and medicine, many of which are now embodied in federal regulations. - 152.
+NDA See: New Drug Application. - 153.
+NEONATE A newborn baby less than 30 days old. - 154.
 NEW DRUG APPLICATION Request for FDA approval to market a new drug.